filsch/hypertension_prediction_models_hunt_study/README.md

 #### Preprocessing and predictions

-The ‘prep’ variable contains pre-processing function that standardizes numerical variables and one-hot-encodes factors so they match model input requirements for the machine learning models.
+The ‘prep’ object found in ‘prep.rds’ contains a pre-processing function that standardizes numerical variables and one-hot-encodes factors so they match model input requirements for the machine learning models.
 The parameters of the ‘prep’ variable has been learned from the training data used to develop the models.
 Note, we assume that that the data should be complete, i.e., no missing entries, and with similar names and format as the example data.

 ``` r
 prepped_example_data <- bake(prep, example_data)